ruby-hacking-guide/ruby-hacking-guide.github.com/spec.md

 ```

 In short, it is like a function.
 As might be expected from the fact it is
-created with @new@, the return value of @Proc.new@ is an instance
+created with `new`, the return value of `Proc.new` is an instance
-of the @Proc@ class.
+of the `Proc` class.

-@Proc.new@ looks surely like an iterator and it is indeed so.
+`Proc.new` looks surely like an iterator and it is indeed so.
 It is an ordinary iterator.
-There's only some mystic mechanism inside @Proc.new@
+There's only some mystic mechanism inside `Proc.new`
 which turns an iterator block into an object.

-Besides there is a function style method @lambda@ provided which
+Besides there is a function style method `lambda` provided which
-has the same effect as @Proc.new@.
+has the same effect as `Proc.new`.
 Choose whatever suits you.

 ```TODO-lang
 twice = lambda {|n| n * 2 }